pub struct Spec<'a, S, R> { /* private fields */ }Expand description

 I: IntoIterator<Item = T>,

-Iterates over the items of a collection or iterator and executes the given assertions for each of those items.
+Iterates over the elements of a collection or an iterator and executes the given assertions for each of those elements.
+If all elements are asserted successfully, the whole assertion succeeds.

-It iterates over all items of the collection or iterator and collects the failure messages for those items where the assertion fails.
-In other words, it does not stop iterating when the assertion for one item fails.
+It iterates over all elements of the collection or iterator and collects the failure messages for those elements where the assertion fails.
+In other words, it does not stop iterating when the assertion for one element fails.

 §Example